“Health visitors give advice, they don’t judge, they help out.” – David Cameron.

-The Guardian).
+When a breastfeeding problem is encountered, no matter how small, the overwhelming response from health visitors is – yes you guessed it – “top up with formula” (The Guardian).
 This strategy is used by health visitors in an effort to increase the agreeable appearance of the baby’s weight chart – and to cover their own backs.
 The weight chart is given preference over the holistic health of the baby.
 This botched order of priorities has been recognised by academics and commentators including renowned paediatrician Dr Jay Gordon (Look at the Baby, Not the Scale).
 He argues that “if someone were to ask you what weight a 33 year old man should be, you would laugh.
 The range of possibilities varies according to height, bone structure, ethnicity and many other factors.
 Yet babies are expected to fit onto charts distributed throughout the country with no regard to genetics, feeding choice or almost anything else.”

 If there are breastfeeding problems, the first answer should never be supplementation as this will sabotage the nursing relationship by reducing milk supply and also damage your baby’s fragile virgin gut.
 Instead the correct advice would be to find the most knowledgeable support available; and herein lays the problem.
 Many health visitors see referral to appropriate specialist as a weakness in themselves.
 Rather than recognise their limitations, they obscure their ignorance by giving questionable advice.
 This situation is exacerbated by articles in childcare books, baby magazines and online, the majority of which prescribe “if you are having breastfeeding difficulties contact your health visitor”.
 Is it any wonder that the UK rate of breastfeeding drops dramatically after the first week as new mums follow the ignorant, often conflicting, advice of various health visitors?